William Thompson (boxer): Last title bout with Tom Paddock, 1850

 Although enjoying his quiet life, Thompson accepted a challenge from young Tom Paddock from Redditch and, on 5 June 1850, the 39-year-old William Abednego Thompson began his last fight.
-In two minds as to whether to accept the challenge or not, his 82-year-old mother encouraged him by saying "I tell you this Bendy, if you don't take up the fight you're a coward.
-And I tell you more.
-If you don't fight him, I'll take up the challenge myself."
+In two minds as to whether to accept the challenge or not, his 82-year-old mother encouraged him by saying "And I tell you this Bendy, if you don't take up the challenge you are a coward.
+And I tell you more, if you won't fight him I'll send and take up his challenge myself."

 The fight was a close one and lasted over an hour.
 In the seventh, Paddock was suspected of kicking Thompson but no foul was called.
 Paddock, the younger man by far, was getting the better of Thompson, who started to go to ground very easily causing the end of several rounds.
 That infuriated Paddock who, after flooring Thompson with a right hand in the 49th, thought Thompson had gone down again.
 Paddock charged across the ring, and pulled him to his feet shouting, "Get up and fight like a man".
 In what became the last round, Paddock hit Thompson while he was down and lying across the ropes.
 Thompson's corner man called foul and the referee concurred, giving Thompson the decision.